Mahum123/QuanDA/ReadMe.md

 * `Detailed_Prop/` : contains .npy files containing probabilities of each stratum, of each node, at each layer of the network
 * `Summary_Detailed_*.txt` : Summary of stats and output-layer-results for all iterations

+[^*]: Paper documenting details of the work soon to be available online.